tian3401/time-value-of-money-calculator/README.md

 # tvm_calculator

-> A time value of money calculator that helps visualize the relationship of money and time
+> A time value of money calculator that helps visualize the relationship of money and time while having a nice cup of coffee

 ## Build Setup